cocome-community-case-study/cocome-cloud-jee-service-adapter/README.md

 (https://glassfish.java.net/docs/4.0/administration-guide.pdf))
 - A JDBC resource named `jdbc/CoCoMEDB` using the connection pool you defined

+ - JDBC connection pool (default jdcb-pool (DerbyPool) is automatically created when 'asadmin start-database' was executed for the first time.
+ - JDBC ressource:  'asadmin create-jdbc-resource --connectionpoolid DerbyPool --host localhost --port 8248  jdbc/CoCoMEDB' Notice that port 8248 is the admin port of the adapter-domain.
+So when you did not use the same port you have to change it!

 You can directly deploy them via the Cargo Maven plug-in with